Home » PowerShell » Get-AdDomainController – Get Domain Controller Info

 Get Global Catalog in the Current Forest

-You can get global catalog in the current forest using discovery as below
+You can get global catalog in the current forest using the discovery below.

 Get-ADDomainController -Discover GlobalCatalog

-Cool Tip: How to get aduser in multi domain forest in PowerShell!
+Cool Tip: How to get aduser in the multi-domain forest in PowerShell!

 Get Domain Controller using DNS HostName

-If you want to get available get domain controller using its DNS Host Name, run below command
+If you want to get available domain controller using its DNS Host Name, run the below command

 Get-ADDomainController -Identity "ENGG-PRO.SHELLPRO.LOCAL"